By Mike Loughrin, CEO for Transformance Advisors

 The executive admin is very professional and you can feel it coming as he explains: “I’m very sorry, but the CEO is tied up in an meeting.
 I will compare calendars and get you rescheduled as soon as I can.”

-While the executive admin gave away no clues, you overhear a conversation in the break room that the CFO and Corporate Council where seen running into the CEO’s office.
+While the executive admin gave away no clues, you overhear a conversation in the break room about the CFO and Corporate Council where seen running into the CEO’s office.

 It’s not good, whatever it is.

 It’s been your first day.
 Not a great day.
 Just a day.